This screenshot corresponds to the action of 29th of November 2017 for the ES in a 1597 ticks chart:

 In 3, a very interesting, and I must say typical, action occurs.
 The trend ends with high-speed bars but not high volume bars.
 There you have the algos exiting “quietly” the positions trying to fool the tape readers that the trend will continue as no big volume orders are seen.
 But us we can see the action clearly with the series of bullish divergences in XBP Volume Ratio and the cluster of speed bars.
 Once the trend indicator flips to the bull side we know that the action is over.

 Getting the XBP Price Bars

-As with the XBP Volume Ratio, soon I will add an online buying option.
-But if you cannot wait for it you can email me for the different purchasing options.
+If you are interested in using the XBP indicators, simply send me an email and we will complete the transaction using PayPal.
 The price of the indicator for a life-time license is of USD 100, just 2 E-mini points 😉